 As explained above, toxicity in thyroid conditions is very common and needs to be addressed for your thyroid and the immune system to function properly.
-You can learn more the 7 Toxins Impacting Your Thyroid free workshop.
-Thereafter, there is an option of joining a 12-day detox program to jumpstart your thyroid health.
+You can learn more with our Thyroid Detox, 12-day detox program to jump start your thyroid health.

 3. Order Your Own Labs

 You can order thyroid tests yourself.
 Most people do not know that.
-You can do so by going to Direct Labs.
-They cover more than just TSH and T4 – you will get the full spectrum of results which you need to know to manage your thyroid and Hashimoto’s.
+You can do so by going to Your Lab Work.
 Finding out this information about yourself will help you better understand how the thyroid diet can help you.